gautamk/recipies/README.md

 - Peel ginger
 - Peel garlic
-- Weigh ginger and garlic with 1:1 ratio
+- Weigh ginger and garlic on a 1:1 ratio
-- Add 2% by weight salt
+- Add 2% by weight Salt
+- mix and puree